Sten-H/faas/README.md

 ## Issues

+* Flat project structure.
+Began with a flat structure to simplify docker-compose things as I learned it.
+Should modify it to reflect case specification.
-* Right now http:// has to be included in ping address query
+* Right now http:// has to be included in ping address query.
+Don't think that should be required.
 * Ping function only does one ping at the moment.
 Should use Pinger.RunLoop to ping for a given time maybe.

 ### Odd stuff